Valerie moved from the country to the city with her dog and trained him for city life by not letting him pull on his

 What Makes a Dog Lunge and Pull?

-He may want to get to something, like trash on the ground or say hi another dog.
+Your dog may want to get to something, like trash on the ground or say hi another dog.
 You may be refusing to go where he wants or maybe you're just too slow.
-Dogs are awfully strong and he may manage to drag you gradually over to where he's going.
+Dogs are awfully strong, he may manage to drag you gradually over to where he's going.
 Once he's learned that's the way to get what he wants, he may keep doing it even if pulling hurts and chokes him.
 Dogs can be very determined!